Brushing your teeth twice a day is an effective way to prevent decay or other unwanted dental developments. But are […]

 Did you know that 3 out of 4 Americans have some kind of gum disease?
 Gum disease is very common and can have some serious consequences, but it also can be caught early and easily addressed.
 Read our blog post to learn what gum disease is and how it is treated.

 We will all deal with sensitive teeth at some point in our lifetime.
 Sometimes the cause is acute and can come on suddenly.
 Other times, we may deal with chronic sensitive teeth for long periods of time.
 Check out our blog post for a look at what causes sensitive teeth and what you can do to treat and prevent this common problem.

-At North Richland Hills Dentistry, we have mixed opinions on chewing gum.
+Our team has mixed opinions on chewing gum.
 On the one hand, it can be a great quick fix to freshen breath and clean teeth.
 On the other hand, it can lead to tooth decay and excess wear on your teeth.
-Today, we want to take a closer look at the good, the bad, and the ugly when it comes to chewing gum and your oral health.
+Read our blog post for the pros and cons of chewing gum for oral health.

 Valentine’s Day is just around the corner, which means that you can expect to eat (or at least be tempted by) lots of chocolate over the course of the next few weeks!
 Read our blog post where we’ll share the truth behind chocolate’s effect on your teeth, and ways you can keep your smile sparkling this Valentine’s Day season.

 Your oral health has an impact far beyond just your teeth and gums.
 Not only does research show a link between gum disease and heart disease, it also suggests a connection between your oral health and clear skin.
 Read our blog post to learn more!